I have never punished my child: Parenting for a Nonviolent World

 It can look glib in writing, but there are important differences in these two scenarios.
 It seems simple but to really listen to your child is powerful and empowering.
 To say what you need as a parent is powerful and empowering.
 Over and over again, this has worked for me: to really listen to my child and to say what I need.
 Keeping the tone expressive, genuine, but without the use of shouting, threats or punishment is important.
-To ask the child for their ideas on how to solve a dilemma is also empowering for the child.
+To ask the child (as appropriate to their age) for their ideas on how to solve a dilemma is also empowering for the child.

 Interactions between child and parent can get heated and intense.
 These interactions can trigger the parent’s own wounds from childhood.
 As parents we need to feel all our emotions raised by our children, in a safe space, away from our children.
 If we notice that we are being reactive, angry or aggressive with our children, then that is a sure sign that more work on ourselves is needed.

 Parenting is an ongoing journey of self-awareness.
 It can be a bumpy road at times and I have often made mistakes.
 For example, making threats can be very subtle and sometimes threats would creep into my own and my partner’s parenting.
 It is a personal achievement of mine that my son could say to me or my partner when he was three years old, ‘Hey!
 That’s a threat!’ and I would humbly acknowledge he was right and begin again.